- Use Option Explicit: Always include

 Debug.Print "The value of x is: " & x

-2. Use Named Ranges: Assign names to ranges in Excel to make your code more readable and maintainable.
+to access it. - Use Named Ranges: Assign names to ranges in Excel to make your code more readable and maintainable.
 You can then refer to these named ranges in your VBA code.

 ' Example of using named ranges